xiaolaba/Savrin_LC75854E/README.md

 The library SanyoCCB.cpp, original copy from https://github.com/RodLophus/SanyoCCB
 modified to fit for LC75854, does NOT compatible with the origial.

+single connection,
+Arduino pin,    GND, D3, D4, D5, all output
+LCD module pin, GND, DI, CL, CE, all input, interal has 1k resistor for each

+Power connection,
+LCD module pin, +IL, backlight, connect to 12V power source.
+Interal has 9V regulator.
+LCD module pin, +ACC, connect to 12V power source, Interal has simple Zener regulator to 5V for LC75854.
+LCD module pin, O, GND.